 Doctors first ask questions about the person's symptoms and medical history and then do a physical examination.
 What doctors find during the history and physical examination often suggests a cause of the hair loss and the tests that may need to be done.

 They note other symptoms such as itching and scaling.
 They ask about hair care, including whether braids, rollers, and hair dryers are used and whether the hair is routinely pulled or twisted.

-Doctors ask whether the person has been recently exposed to drugs, toxins, or radiation or has experienced significant stress (such as that from surgery, chronic illness, or fever or psychologic stress).
-The person is asked about other characteristics that may suggest a cause, including dramatic weight loss, dietary practices (including vegetarianism), and obsessive-compulsive behavior.
+Doctors ask whether the person has been recently exposed to drugs, toxins, or radiation or has experienced significant stress (such as that resulting from surgery, chronic illness, or fever or psychologic stress).
+The person is asked about other characteristics that may suggest a cause, including dramatic weight loss, dietary practices (including various restrictive diets), and obsessive-compulsive behavior.
 Current and recent drug use is reviewed.
 The person is asked whether any family member has had hair loss.

 During the physical examination, doctors focus on the scalp, noting the distribution of hair loss, the presence and characteristics of any skin abnormalities, and the presence of any scarring.
 They measure the width of the part and check for abnormalities of hair shafts.

 Doctors evaluate hair loss elsewhere on the body (such as the eyebrows, eyelashes, arms, and legs).
 They look for rashes that may be associated with certain types of alopecia and for signs of virilization in women such as a deepened voice, hirsutism, an enlarged clitoris (the smaller female organ that corresponds to the penis), and acne.
 They also examine the thyroid gland.